decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 #### Positives
 + The majority of 2019 marketing expenditures were directly approved by stakeholders.
 + Decred successfully aligned on messaging, cultivated and trained spokespeople, and raised awareness in 2019 within the crypto community.
-+ Decred experimented with competitive pitch / hired Ditto PR (highly engaged Politea proposal).
++ Decred experimented with competitive pitch / hired Ditto PR (highly engaged Politeia proposal).
 + Decred successfully generated excitement around the Decentralized Exchange (DEX), launched Privacy, and entered conversations on governance, staking, DAOs, privacy, Lightning Network, DEX, and new ways to organize work.
 + Decred generated high quality research in the public interest.